segmentio/segment-docs/src/connections/spec/copilot.md

 ### Tool Invoked

-The Tool Invoked event should be sent when the copilot or user uses a customer capability or tool, like making a call to an external API.
+The Tool Invoked event should be sent when the copilot or user uses a custom capability or tool, like making a call to an external API.

 This event supports the following semantic properties: